yclas/documentation/private-site.md

 3. **Enable Private Site**.
 4. Click **Save**.

-Now, if you logout this is what you should see:
+Now, if you logout, this is what you should see:

 <a href="//docs.yclas.com/images/private-site.png" class="thumbnail gallery-item" data-gallery>
 ![private site]({{ site.baseurl }}/images/private-site.png)